MSc Advanced Leadership for Professional Practice (Social Work) / Overview

 You must also hold a relevant honours first degree (Lower Second or above, or equivalent) from an approved higher education institution OR evidence of previous advanced study, research or professional experience that the University accepts as qualifying you for entry.

-Part-time students whose unit(s) have practical components also need written support from their employer to attend and complete any practice requirements.
+Students whose unit(s) have practical components also need written support from their employer to attend and complete any practice requirements.

 - How to apply

-International applicants must apply online .
+Applicants must apply online .
 See the Application and selection section of this page for more information.

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|